dschaaf89/DrSillyStringzFactory/README.md

   * Type "dotnet restore" to get bin and obj files
   * Type "dotnet run" in GitBash to run the program
   * Add database per the instructions below.
-  * make stylists and clients
+  * Make Engineers,Licenses and Machines

 * Cloning options
   * For cloning please use the following GitHub [tutorial](https://docs.github.com/en/enterprise/2.16/user/github/creating-cloning-and-archiving-repositories/cloning-a-repository)